A few scanning tips

 from camera Megapixels and Aspect Ratio

-What image size do we get if we buy a 50 megapixel camera?
-Or with any 50 megapixel image?
+What image size do we get with any 50 megapixel image?

 The dimensions of its shape depend on the Aspect Ratio.